-LA's city-owned courses easily hold their own against members-only links.
-At Griffith Park, the Wilson and Harding municipal golf courses are historic 18-hole beauties that offer ultra-accessible LA golf experiences.
+L.A.'s city-owned courses easily hold their own against members-only links.
+According to Golf Digest, Babe Ruth was a regular golfer at Griffith Park, which is home to three public golf courses that are named for U.S. presidents.
+The Wilson and Harding municipal golf courses are historic 18-hole beauties that offer ultra-accessible golf experiences.
 The Wilson course welcomes recreational golfers with its forgivingly wide, tree-lined fairways.
-The Harding course is just as picturesque but tends to challenge and delight more-skilled players with its narrower fairways and somewhat-tricky greens.
+The Harding course is just as picturesque but tends to challenge and delight more-skilled players with its narrower fairways and somewhat tricky greens.
 A clubhouse, putting green, driving range and restaurant serve both courses.
-Rancho Park Golf Course, the city's third set of 18 links, is one of the most popular in LA, and with good reason: it offers a great layout, scenic views and very reasonable green fees (for all three courses, green fees mostly range from $31 to $39, with discounts for children, seniors and afternoon tee times).

-LA boasts several other public courses that are so phenomenal, you'll be shocked they don't require a king's ransom in country-club dues.
-Trump National Golf Club, for instance, lures aficionados with its gorgeous ocean views, challenging greens and luxurious amenities.
 Industry Hills Golf Club at Pacific Palms counts itself as one of the oldest and most prestigious public courses on the West Coast.
 Thirty-six holes of championship golf spanning 650 acres are found on the Dwight D. Eisenhower and Babe Didrikson Zaharias courses.
-Industry Hills, named the 2010 Golf Course of the Year by the National Golf Course Owners Association, recently underwent a multi-million dollar renovation that included new practice facilities and expanded resort amenities.
+Industry Hills, named the 2010 Golf Course of the Year by the National Golf Course Owners Association, recently underwent a multi-million dollar renovation that includes new practice facilities and expanded resort amenities.